AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/calls.md

 ![Example of a details call on the Network tab of the developer tools of the browser](assets/calls-network-tab.png)

 * The **Payload** of the call contains details of what is being updated by the editor including identifying what to update and how to update it.
 * The **Response** includes details of what exactly was updated by the editor service.
-This is to facilitate updating the content in the editor.
-In certain cases, like a `move` call, the entire page must be updated.
+This is to facilitate refreshing the content in the editor.
+In certain cases, like a `move` call, the entire page must be refreshed.

 The following is a list of the types of calls that the Universal Editor makes to your app along with sample payloads and responses.